Turquoise at a Glance

 Black Tourmaline

-Black Tourmaline provides grounding protection while Turquoise offers healing and spiritual attunement — together they create a comprehensive shield that protects while it heals
+Black Tourmaline provides grounding protection while Turquoise offers healing and spiritual attunement — together they create a layered shield that protects while it heals

 Combinations to Approach with Caution